 The process of undoing a Roth IRA conversion, called “recharacterization,” needs to be completed by the last date to file or refile your prior-year taxes, including extensions.
 This is typically on or about October 15.
-For instance, a Roth IRA conversion made in 2011 needs to be recharacterized, and taxes refiled, by October 15, 2012.
+For instance, a Roth IRA conversion made in 2014 needs to be recharacterized, and taxes refiled, by October 15, 2015.
 That’s why the earlier in the year you convert, the longer you have to get a clearer picture of your taxes and to determine whether a recharacterization makes sense.
 You can generally recharacterize all or a portion of what you converted.
-If you want, assets that you recharacterize to a traditional IRA can be reconverted back to a Roth IRA in the next tax year or 30 days after the recharacterization, whichever is later.
+If you want, assets that you recharacterize to a traditional IRA can be reconverted to a Roth IRA in the next tax year or 30 days after the recharacterization, whichever is later.
 You can undo as many Roth conversions in a year as you want.

 Your tax liability is based on two things: the taxable income generated by the conversion and your applicable tax rate.
-To determine what portion of your conversion is taxable income, you need to know the types of contributions in your conversion-eligible IRA and workplace accounts.
-That’s because your contributions to these accounts could be either pretax (deductible) (e.g., no income taxes were paid on the contribution amount) or after tax (e.g., income taxes were paid when you made the contribution).
+To determine what portion of your conversion is taxable income, you need to know the types of contributions in your conversion-eligible IRA or workplace retirement accounts.
+This is because your contributions to these accounts could be either pretax (deductible) (i.e., no income taxes were paid when you made the contribution) or after tax (i.e., income taxes were paid when you made the contribution).

 Here are some general guidelines for converting after-tax contributions:

-Per IRS rules, you cannot “cherry pick” and convert just after-tax contributions (leaving pretax amounts in the account) in your eligible non-Roth IRAs so you won’t incur any taxes.
-Instead, you need to determine the percentage of after-tax contributions across all your IRAs and use that percentage to then determine the portion of the converted amount that will not be considered the taxable amount of your conversion.
-In order to calculate this percentage, you need to total both the balances and the after-tax amounts in all types of non-Roth IRAs in your name, even if they are held at different IRA providers.
-Don’t include your spouse’s IRAs or any inherited IRAs when doing this.
+Per IRS rules, you cannot “cherry-pick” and convert just after-tax contributions (leaving pretax amounts in the account) in your eligible non-Roth IRAs so you won’t incur any taxes.
+Instead, you need to determine the percentage of after-tax contributions across all your non-Roth IRAs.
+Then use that percentage to determine the portion of the converted amount that is not considered the taxable amount of your conversion.
+In order to calculate this percentage, you need to total both the balances and the after-tax amounts in all non-Roth IRAs in your name, even if they are held at different IRA providers.
+Don’t include your living spouse’s IRAs or any inherited IRAs when doing this.

-Tip: If you and your spouse both have conversion-eligible IRAs, you may want to compare the total percentage of pretax contributions and earnings with that of your spouse.
+Tip: If you and your spouse both have conversion-eligible IRAs, you may want to compare your total percentage of pretax contributions and earnings with that of your spouse.
 Why?
-If your spouse has IRAs with mostly aftertax contributions and you have IRAs with mostly pretax contributions, you might consider converting your spouse’s IRAs before yours to reduce the potential tax impact of conversion.
+If your spouse has IRAs with mostly after-tax contributions and you have IRAs with mostly pretax contributions, you might consider converting your spouse’s IRAs before yours to reduce the potential tax impact of conversion.
 Converting when after-tax contributions are a high proportion of your total IRA balances is advantageous, not only because of the reduced tax bill today, but also because of the tax-free earning potential once they are in a Roth account.
 While after-tax contributions are not taxable when withdrawn from a traditional IRA account, the earnings they generate are.
 So by converting to a Roth IRA before those earnings are generated, you could potentially reduce taxes.

-For after-tax contributions in a workplace savings plan account:
+For after-tax contributions in a 401(k) or other workplace savings plan account

-Determining the taxable amount of a conversion from an eligible workplace savings plan with after-tax contributions is similar to that of an IRA.
+Determining the taxable amount of a conversion from an eligible workplace savings plan with after-tax contributions is similar to doing so for an IRA.
 You need to determine what percentage of your account balance would generate taxable income.
 This is based only on the workplace savings plan account you are converting.
 Do not include any of your IRA balances or other workplace savings plan balances.

-For example, let’s say you have $50,000 in after-tax contributions and $50,000 in pretax contributions and earnings, for a total of $100,000 in your 401(k) plan from your former employer, ABC.
-You also have $100,000 in a 401(k) plan from another former employer, XYZ, with only pre-tax contributions.
+For example, let’s say you have $50,000 in after-tax contributions and $50,000 in pretax contributions and earnings, for a total of $100,000, in your 401(k) plan from your former employer, ABC.
+You also have $100,000 in a 401(k) plan from another former employer, XYZ, with only pretax contributions.
 Both account balances are eligible to be converted to a Roth IRA.
-The chart below illustrates your estimated taxable income.
+The chart below illustrates the estimated taxable income.
 In this example, it makes sense to convert from the account with after-tax contributions, ABC, because the taxable income will be lower.

-Do I still need to take an MRD in the year I convert?
+Do I still need to take a required minimum distribution (RMD) in the year I convert?

-If you were not eligible to make an annual Roth IRA contribution because your income was too high or because the MRD amount of $7,000 was above the annual Roth IRA contribution limit of $5,000 ($6,000 for those age 50 or older), the $7,000 may be subject to IRS excess contribution penalties, including excise taxes of 6% annually on some or all of the $7,000 contribution until the excess contribution is corrected.
+If you were not eligible to make an annual Roth IRA contribution because your income was too high or because the MRD amount of $7,000 was above the annual Roth IRA contribution limit of $5,500 ($6,500 for those age 50 or older), the $7,000 might be subject to IRS excess contribution penalties, including excise taxes of 6% annually on some or all of the $7,000 contribution until the excess contribution is corrected.

 To avoid this situation, take your MRD from your traditional IRA(s) (other than an inherited IRA, which has its own MRD) before converting.
-If you have already done a conversion in 2012 but didn’t take the MRD, you should speak to your tax adviser.
+If you have already done a conversion in 2013 but didn’t take the MRD, you should speak with your tax adviser.

-A: A Roth IRA conversion is a taxable event.
-If your state has an income tax, it will likely be treated as taxable income by your state, as well as for federal income tax purposes.
-(Currently, applicable state tax laws appear to conform to the IRS eligibility rules for Roth IRA conversions.)
+A Roth IRA conversion is a taxable event.
+If your state has an income tax, the conversion will likely be treated as taxable income by your state, as well as for federal income tax purposes.
 Because each state’s income tax rules can be different, however, it makes sense to check with a tax adviser before you convert.